MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authentication-concepts.md

 - Some SecurityChecks can be configured with a list of `property` elements.

 #### SecurityCheck implementation
 The class file of your SecurityCheck is where all of the logic happens.
-Your implementation should extend one of the provided base classes.
+Your implementation should extend one of the provided base classes, below.
 The parent class you choose will determine the balance between customization and simplicity.

 ##### `SecurityCheckWithUserAuthentication`